Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Physics-informed evaluation metrics

 \section{Physics-informed evaluation metrics}

-To assess the alignment of the generated video trajectories with physical laws, we propose a hierarchical evaluation framework for analyzing physical experiments in both real-world and generated videos.

-\paragraph{Discard rate} As a first metric, we compute the \emph{discard rate}, which reflects the proportion of model-generated samples that must be discarded to ensure reliable trajectory extraction needed for Physical Invariances and Dynamical scores.
+To assess the alignment of the generated video trajectories with physical laws, we propose a physics-informed evaluation framework to analyze physical experiments in both real-world and generated videos.\looseness=-1 \paragraph{Discard rate} As a first metric, we compute the \emph{discard rate}, which reflects the proportion of model-generated samples that must be discarded to ensure reliable trajectory extraction needed for Physical Invariances and Dynamical scores.
 The discard filtering is automatic and consists of three criteria: First, we discard generated videos where objects lack sufficient permanence throughout the video.
-Second, we discard generated videos which do not have a consistent number of objects.
+Second, we discard generated videos that do not have a consistent number of objects.
 Finally, we discard generated videos if there is little motion detected, as such videos are not suitable for physical analysis.
 The overall discard rate represents the proportion of generated videos that fail at least one of these criteria.
-In addition, we verify that none of the real-world extracted trajectories are discarded, showing that our discard criteria are effective in distinguishing physical from non-physical videos.
-We provide further details on our filtering methodology in App.~\ref{app:discard_rate}.

-\paragraph{Beyond pixel-by-pixel evaluation} For the videos that pass the filtering, we employ two metrics: \emph{the Dynamical score}, which measures the overall adherence to the equation of motion that governs the system, and \emph{the Physical Invariance score}, which quantifies the invariance of conserved physical quantities, such as energy or angular momentum (Table \ref{tab:conserved_quantities}).
+In addition, we verify that none of the trajectories extracted from real-world are discarded, indicating that the filtering criteria do not remove physically valid real recordings.
+We provide further details on our filtering methodology in \app{app:discard_rate}.
+For the videos that pass filtering, we employ two metrics: \emph{Dynamical score}, which measures adherence to the governing equation of motion, and \emph{Physical Invariance score}, which quantifies invariance of conserved quantities such as energy or angular momentum (see \Tab{tab:conserved_quantities} for all invariances).~\looseness=-1

-As discussed above, pixel-by-pixel evaluation is inherently problematic when perfect control over the initial conditions is not achievable.
-Even with ideal control, the chaotic nature of certain physical phenomena can cause minor differences in initial conditions to produce vastly divergent outcomes.
-Consequently, straightforward time-based trajectory matching becomes an unreliable measure of performance.
-For our benchmark, we instead rely on metrics that do not depend on direct time-aligned comparisons.
-These metrics are designed to evaluate physical consistency and adherence to fundamental laws independently of precise time synchronization, providing a more robust and generalizable standard of evaluation.
-In our approach, the obtained real-world trajectories act as reference points to establish the upper bounds of performance and validate our methods.